a top-10 low residency MFA program

 - One-on-one correspondence with faculty mentor, post residency

-- Mix and match options for fall and spring residencies in Louisville and summer residencies in international destinations
+- Mix and match options for fall and spring residencies in Louisville and summer residencies in an international destination

 Poetry writing combines the interests of the poetry faculty (some of whom write formal poetry and some of whom write in open forms) and the interests of the students.
 Ultimately, students are exposed to a range of contemporary poetry writing today: from new formalism to free, open forms to language poetry or experimental poetry, though not necessarily in any systematic order.
 Mentors follow the lead of the students and work with their poems as objectively as possible both in workshop and during the semester not encouraging poets to “write like me” but to be the best they can in their chosen styles.
 For more information about poetry, click here

 Creative Nonfiction is similar to “literary nonfiction.”
 It is NOT standard daily journalistic prose; i.e., it does not follow a formula dictated by space, “fairness” and 8th-grade reading level constraints.
 Instead, it makes use of the full range of literary techniques and elements employed by writers of other genres, including fiction, poetry, and playwriting.
 It is not constrained by subject matter or voice or point of view.
 For more information about creative nonfiction, click here

 Writing for children and young adults is for students who wish to write for young audiences.
 The four-semester Spalding low residency MFA program stands alone in giving equal weight to audience considerations and serious study of craft.
 One or two semesters are spent on craft instruction in one of five focal areas: playwriting, fiction, poetry, creative nonfiction, or screenwriting.
 This approach ensures that students learn to engage their young audiences with work of literary merit through study with a wide selection of faculty.

 For more information about writing for children and young adults, click here